pymupdf/PyMuPDF/README.md

 # Introduction

-This is **version 1.17.1 of PyMuPDF**, a Python binding with support for [MuPDF 1.17.*](http://mupdf.com/) - "a lightweight PDF, XPS, and E-book viewer".
+This is **version 1.17.2 of PyMuPDF**, a Python binding with support for [MuPDF 1.17.*](http://mupdf.com/) - "a lightweight PDF, XPS, and E-book viewer".

 MuPDF can access files in PDF, XPS, OpenXPS, CBZ, EPUB and FB2 (e-books) formats, and it is known for its top performance and high rendering quality.

 With PyMuPDF you can access files with extensions like ".pdf", ".xps", ".oxps", ".cbz", ".fb2" or ".epub".
-About 10 popular image formats are also supported via the document interface.
+In addition, about 10 popular image formats can also be opened and handled like documents.

 # Usage and Documentation
-For all supported document types (i.e. including images) you can
+For all supported document types (i.e. **_including images_**) you can
 * decrypt the document
 * access meta information, links and bookmarks
 * render pages in raster formats (PNG and some others), or the vector format SVG